yuxian1996/En/_posts/2019-02-21-RealtimeRendering-Texture.md

 ### Bind and render a texture
-* Bind sample state by register
+* Bind sampler state by register
 * Bind texture by register

 ### Material with texture
 Content creator can define the path, filtering, and edge behvior of a texture.
-If nothing is defined, the material will build a default texture with a default sample state.
-Every texture has its own sample state and it's built into texture binary.
+If nothing is defined, the material will build a default texture with a default sampler state.
+Every texture has its own sampler state and it's built into texture binary.

 ~~~ c++
 return